ibm-cloud-docs/BlockStorage/mounting-windows.md

 {: toc-services=""}
 {: toc-completion-time="1h"}

-This tutorial guides you through how to mount an {{site.data.keyword.blockstoragefull}} volume on a server with the Windows 2019 operating system.
+This tutorial guides you through how to mount an {{site.data.keyword.blockstoragefull}} volume on a server with a Windows 2019 or Windows 2022 operating system.
 You're going to create two connections from one network interface of your host to two target IP addresses of the storage array.
 {: shortdesc}

 ## Before you begin
 {: #authhostwin}
 {: step}

+1. [Create a virtual server for Classic in the console](/docs/virtual-servers?group=provisioning-ht), from the CLI, with the API, or [Terraform](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-sample_infrastructure_config).

+1. [Order a block storage volume](/docs/BlockStorage?topic=BlockStorage-orderingBlockStorage) in the same data center.

+1. Make sure that the host is authorized to access the {{site.data.keyword.blockstorageshort}} volume.
+For more information, see [Authorizing the host in the console](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=ui#authhostUI){: ui}[Authorizing the host from the CLI](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=cli#authhostCLI){: cli}[Authorizing the host with Terraform](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=terraform#authhostTerraform){: terraform}.
+After the authorization is complete, note the username, password, and host IQN information.

 If multiple hosts mount the same {{site.data.keyword.blockstorageshort}} volume without being cooperatively managed, your data is at risk for corruption.
 Volume corruption can occur if changes are made to the volume by multiple hosts at the same time.
 You need a cluster-aware, shared-disk file system to prevent data loss such as Microsoft Cluster Shared Volumes (CSV), Red Hat Global File System (GFS2), VMware&reg; VMFS, and others.
-For more information, see your host's OS Documentation.
+For more information, see your OS Documentation.
-{: attention}

-It's best to run storage traffic on a VLAN, which bypasses the firewall.
-Running storage traffic through software firewalls increases latency and adversely affects storage performance.
-For more information about routing storage traffic to its own VLAN interface, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#howtoisolatedstorage).
-{: important}

-Before you begin, make sure that the host that is to access the {{site.data.keyword.blockstorageshort}} volume is authorized.
-For more information, see [Authorizing the host in the console](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=ui#authhostUI){: ui}[Authorizing the host from the CLI](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=cli#authhostCLI){: cli}[Authorizing the host with Terraform](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=terraform#authhostTerraform){: terraform}.
-{: requirement}

 The following activities are prerequisites on the iSCSI client:
 - Installation of Multipath-IO services